 If you're trying to make things a little healthier by switching from red meat to turkey, or if you just like to mix things up from the usual burger routine, this turkey burger recipe will not disappoint!

 If you're looking for other variations on the standard burger, you can also try this cheeseburger salad plate (yes: fries are included!)
+And if you need some side dish ideas for your burgers, I love this Asian sautéed Swiss chard or this red potato salad with dill.

 I wanted to keep things as fresh as possible in this burger recipe, with chopped veggies and herbs to make the flavor really pop.
 All of these ingredients should be available at any standard grocery store.